 \section{Introduction}

 Achieving agreement among the parties involved in a distributed system is crucial for maintaining consistent views.
 This becomes particularly challenging due to the potential for parties' failures, which can range from benign crashes to malicious (byzantine) behavior.
 Byzantine Agreement ($\ba$) is an extensively studied problem in distributed computing that tackles this challenge.
 It seeks to establish a common value amongst a set of $n$ parties even when up to $t$ parties exhibit byzantine behavior.
 A crucial aspect of $\ba$ lies in its validity condition, which requires that the value agreed upon reflects the honest parties' proposals rather than being a default or arbitrary value.
-The traditional definition of $\ba$ considers the so-called \emph{strong validity}: if all honest parties propose the same value $v$, the agreed-upon output must be $v$.
-While strong validity is a powerful guarantee in applications concerning binary decisions, as in that case, it coincides with the even stronger \emph{honest-input validity}, which requires agreement on an honest input, it might fail to provide meaningful outputs when working with larger input spaces.
+The traditional definition of $\ba$ considers the so-called \emph{strong unanimity} (also known as \emph{strong validity}): if all honest parties propose the same value $v$, the agreed-upon output must be $v$.
+This is a powerful guarantee in applications concerning binary decisions, as it coincides with \emph{honest-input validity}, which requires agreement on an honest input.
+However, strong unanimity fails to provide meaningful outputs for larger input spaces.
 For instance, consider a set of parties running a $\ba$ protocol to agree on a room's temperature.
-Minor measurement errors are inherent, and hence strong validity allows the honest parties to agree on a temperature proposed by the corrupted parties.
-Similar challenges arise in scenarios such as deciding on a meeting location using GPS coordinates \cite{BOUZID20103154} or when the map modeled as a graph \cite{DISC:NoRy19,constantinescu_ghinea_convex_consensus}.
+Minor measurement errors are inherent, and hence strong unanimity allows agreement on a temperature proposed by corrupted parties.
+Similar challenges arise in scenarios such as deciding on a location using GPS coordinates \cite{BOUZID20103154} or when the map is modeled as a graph \cite{DISC:NoRy19,constantinescu_ghinea_convex_consensus}.